Keep up with everything we're doing at:

 All application information is kept confidential by the organizers.
 Please view our more detailed confidentiality agreement, signed digitally by all members of the team, here.

-100% of contributions are allocated directly to artists who apply to the fund.
+100% of contributions are allocated directly to artists who apply to the fund (minus GoFundMe and PayPal fees -- our only expenses).
 No volunteer receives any percentage.
 We are following best practices for internal record-keeping to ensure every dollar is accounted for.
 We update the community regularly as funds are allocated, and will continue to do so.

 Citing our sources:

 We gratefully acknowledge writer and activist Ijeoma Oluo and her Seattle Artists Relief Fund, which inspired us to start this effort for the Chicago region.
 We also acknowledge Jeremy O. Harris and The Bushwick Starr as sources for our application language starting in Round 3.

 Our logo was designed by Chicago artist Michelle Underwood!

 We are an independent group of artists in the Chicago area (Adelina Feldman-Schultz, Anjal Chande, Claire Stone, Cruz Gonzalez-Cadel, Elizabeth Blondel, Ellenor Riley-Condit, Hal Cosentino, Jessica Kadish-Hernández, Lindsay Hopkins, Michael McCracken, and youth associate member Rachit Das).
 Learn more about us here.

 The Arts Section